Mel Pearson: Michigan Tech (2011–17)

 Michigan Tech athletic director Suzanne Sanregret had been given the authority and resources to "go after the best coach" following Jamie Russell's resignation in March 2011, and she interviewed Pearson, Nebraska–Omaha associate coach Mike Hastings and Green Bay (USHL) head coach Eric Rud.
 Pearson's interview took place four days after the loss to Minnesota–Duluth, and when Sanregret gave him 48 hours to decide whether to accept the position, he ultimately could not say yes. "[W]ith everything going on, it was just a tough time to make ... a life-changing decision", Pearson said.
 "So I just think I went with the safe way and said no".

 Sanregret continued the search after Pearson turned down the job, but she met with Pearson again in early May at the AHCA convention in Naples, Florida, and this time he was ready to accept an offer and become the twenty-first head coach in the Huskies' 91 years of college hockey.
 Pearson signed a five-year contract and was introduced at the Grant Hockey Educational Center on Michigan Tech's campus on May 10.
 At the press conference, Pearson posited that what separates him from the previous alumni who have returned to coach the Huskies is his 30 years of experience.
 "As you're in the game longer you get a bigger network of people who can help you recruit, so I think that's the biggest difference right now", Pearson said.
 He hired Bill Muckalt, a veteran of five NHL seasons who was coached by Pearson at Michigan, as an assistant coach in June and retained Damon Whitten as the other assistant coach.
 "Our coaching staff has done a lot of winning and we want to instill the attitude that we're going to win", Whitten said.
 Pearson spoke of changing the team's style of play to emphasize skill, speed and offensive creativity, and said his staff's efforts would be focused on recruiting for the next few months.
 He brought in Steve Shields, another former NHL player who played under Pearson at Michigan, as a volunteer goaltending coach in September.

 On September 24, 2014, Michigan Tech announced a five-year extension for Pearson, keeping him signed through the 2020–21 season.

 Michigan (2017–2022)

 On April 24, 2017, Pearson was announced as the new head coach at the University of Michigan.
 Under Pearson's watch, the Wolverines reached the Frozen Four in 2018 and 2022.

-Pearson's contract expired on May 1, 2022, but he remained the head coach without a new deal until being relieved of his duties on August 5, following allegations of mistreatment of players and staff.
+Pearson's contract expired on May 1, 2022, but he remained the head coach without a new deal until being relieved of his duties on August 5.